goauthentik/authentik/website/developer-docs/frontend-only-dev-environment.md

     ```
     AUTHENTIK_WEB__LOAD_LOCAL_FILES=true
+    AUTHENTIK_IMAGE=beryju.org/authentik/server
+    AUTHENTIK_TAG=gh-next
+    AUTHENTIK_OUTPOSTS__DOCKER_IMAGE_BASE=beryju.org/authentik/outpost-%(type)s:gh-next
     ```

     This will cause authentik to load static files from a folder and ignore the bundeled files.
+Also the beta image is used.

 4. Add this volume mapping to your compose file